lizmat/Object-Trampoline/README.md

     else {
         say "no database handle opened or statement executed";
     }
+    LEAVE .disconnect with $dbh;  # only disconnects if connection was made

     # alternate setup way, more idiomatic Perl6
     my $dbh = trampoline { DBIish.connect: ... }